Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Experimental Analysis

 \section{Experimental Analysis}

-To validate the proposed approach, we create a collaborative system comprising 9 Google Pixel 8 smartphones and a Dell 5200 server.
-We implement all agents in the system using GPT-4o-mini.
-Agents interact with GPT-4o-mini via API calls, while devices communicate over Wi-Fi.
+To validate the proposed approach, we use a set of MacBook, DELL 5280, and DELL EMC 5200 devices to form a collaborative system.
+All agents are implemented using the OpenAI Agents SDK.
+Agents interact with OpenAI's LAMs via API calls, while devices communicate over Wi-Fi.

-Fig.~\ref{spend_time} presents a comparison of collaborator evaluation times, defined as the interval between task generation by the task owner and the completion of collaborator selection.
-As the number of devices increases, the collaborator evaluation times of the trust model with fitness-based clustering scheme (TMFSC) \cite{10944812} and the 2TSD without a memory module rise.
+Fig.~\ref{spend_time} compares the collaborator selection time, defined as the interval from task generation by the task owner to the completion of collaborator selection.
+As the number of devices increases, the collaborator selection time for the trust model with fitness-based clustering (TMFSC) \cite{10944812} and for TSD without the memory module both increase.
 This is because these methods require additional time for trust-related data collection and trust evaluation.
-The 2TSD without a memory module takes slightly more time than TMFSC due to the inference overhead of the LAM.
-In contrast, the collaborator evaluation time of the proposed 2TSD method remains almost constant, as it only needs to extract stored task-specific trust semantics from the memory module and perform the task-collaborator matching analysis, thus significantly accelerating collaborator selection.
+The TSD without a memory module takes slightly more time than TMFSC due to the inference overhead of the LAM.
+In contrast, the collaborator selection time of the proposed TSD method remains almost constant, as it only needs to extract stored task-specific trust semantics from the memory module and perform the task-collaborator matching analysis, thus significantly accelerating collaborator selection.

-Fig.~\ref{collection_count} compares the number of data collections, calculated as the historical performance data collection events that occur on devices.
-The 2TSD model requires fewer collections than TMFSC because its teacher agent uses the augmented memory module to store collaborators’ historical performance records.
-Consequently, during collaborator selection for each task, 2TSD avoids redundant data collection from potential collaborators, substantially reducing device-side communication and computational overhead.
-In contrast, TMFSC without a memory module must collect these data from potential collaborators for every task.
+Fig.~\ref{collection_count} compares the number of data collection events, defined as the historical performance data collection occurrences across all devices in the system.
+The TSD model requires fewer data collection events than TMFSC, as its teacher agent leverages the augmented memory module to store collaborators’ historical performance records and trust semantics.
+Consequently, in each task, the proposed TSD utilizes the stored trust semantics for collaborator selection, eliminating the need for repeated data collection from potential collaborators.
+This significantly reduces communication and computational overhead on the devices.
+By contrast, TMFSC lacks a memory module and must gather performance data from all potential collaborators for each task, resulting in higher overhead.